AnelFakic/React-Projects/README.md

 ---

 ## 📂 Repository Structure

 This repository is organized into subfolders, with each folder containing a specific project.
 Below is an overview of what you’ll find:

-**Basic Front-End Apps**
+### 🏁 Basic Front-End Apps

 These projects are simple, single-page applications that focus on mastering the fundamentals of React.

 ---

-** Intermediate Projects **
+### 🚀 Intermediate Projects

 In this section, you’ll find more complex applications that demonstrate skills like routing, form handling, and working with external APIs.

 ---

-** Full-Stack Web Applications **
+### 🌐 Full-Stack Web Applications

 These projects are fully functional web applications with a back-end and database integration.

 Each folder contains:

-- A **README.md** with a description of the app.
+- A README.md with a description of the app.
 - The source code for the project.
-- Live Demos of every app
+- Live Demos for every app.